 An AGM battery has a longer lifespan than a conventional battery (lead acid battery) — lasting up to 2x longer.
 These batteries also have a very low self-discharge rate, so they last longer when not in active use.

 2. Generates More Starts

 AGM batteries have the power to start a car engine more than 60,000 times.
 That’s about 3x more than what traditional batteries can do.

-The glass mat in AGM batteries isn’t completely saturated with electrolyte, and the liquid doesn’t expand the way they do in a flooded lead acid battery.
+The AGM separator isn’t completely saturated with electrolyte, and the liquid doesn’t expand the way they do in a traditional lead acid battery.